rhai-code/instructlab-granite-images/granite-cpu.md

 # Granite-7b-lab-gguf

 This image contains the granite-7b-lab-gguf model and llama.cpp to serve the model.
-Once the container starts the api should be available on http://127.0.0.1:8080/v1/chat/completions
+The container can run in two modes, CLI to chat with the model, or serving the model for OpenAI API clients

 ## Pre-requisites